lucylow/Yeezy-Taught-Me/README.md

 ---

-The accuracy and loss are accumulated to monitor the progress of the training.
 ## Usage

 The web demo supports model training and text generation.
 The machine model training in done in browser, inference in browser, and the save-load operations are done with an API call to the IndexDB database.